Falcion/Whisperer.md/README.md

 1. Go to your vault's settings, and go to "Settings → Community plugins" and go to the second step;
-2. Disable restricted mode, and use "Community plugins → Browse" to find this plugin: type the name of the project or just write “any as note”;
+2. Disable restricted mode, and use "Community plugins → Browse" to find this plugin: type the name of the project or just write "any as note";
 3. Use plugin, edit vault's ambience, set music to specified files accordingly.
 4. Download last tag on project's repository, for the last ZIP-tarball link provided below:\